writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 ## Conclusion

 Makefiles are a OS independent, simple and effective way of automating deployments.
 They can also be used to "glue" together disparate automation solutions so that they are invoked and executed from a single file.

+I can see great potential in using them for future projects and in fact used one to publish this blog post.

 ## More Information

-Below is a link to the above Makefile, along with a couple of other great resources.
+Below is a link to the above Makefile, along with a couple of other great resources:

 [My Lab solution with Makefile (Github)](https://github.com/writememe/gcp-cloud-labs/blob/master/01-basic-compute-lab/EXERCISE.md)